OmarAhmedAbdelAziz/Image-Segmentation-using-U-net/README.md

-# Image-Segmentation-using-U-net
+# Image-Segmentation-using-Unet

 New Computer Vison project.

-Image Segmentation using UNET.
+Image Segmentation using U-NET.

 A brief about the notebook: